vkostyanetsky/Fastimer/README.md

 ### Start New Fast

 Something is obvious: so, the first command starts a new fast.
-It will ask you for a length of the fast and enables the timer.
+It asks you for a length of the fast and turns the timer on.

 You can control active fast directly from the main menu.
 For instance, if the fast is active, it can look like this: